flove1/sandforge/README.md

-Game engine that is inspired with Noita.
+Videogame that is inspired with Noita.